Pivot

 Frequently Asked Questions

-How do I know if I should pivot or persevere?
+How do I know if I should pivot?